Cathay Dragon: Cathay Pacific takeover

-By 2005, Cathay Pacific owned 18 per cent of the airline, with its parent, Swire Pacific owned 7.71 per cent; China National Aviation Holding owned 43 per cent and CITIC Pacific owned 28.5 per cent.
-South China Morning Post reported that Swire Pacific was in advanced negotiations that would see Cathay Pacific taking over Dragonair.
-This was dismissed outright by Tony Tyler, then chief operating officer of Cathay Pacific who said "We have no plans to change that structure right now... we are happy with the structure of the shareholding in Dragonair at the moment. " Peter Hilton, transport analyst at CSFB, said Tyler's remarks were a "cut and dried" dismissal of the takeover talk.
+By 2005, Cathay Pacific owned 18 per cent with its parent, Swire owned 7.71 per cent; China National Aviation Holding owned 43 per cent and CITIC owned 28.5 per cent.
+The South China Morning Post reported in March 2005 that Swire Pacific was in advanced negotiations that would see Cathay Pacific taking over Dragonair.
+This was dismissed outright by Tony Tyler, then chief operating officer of Cathay Pacific who said "We have no plans to change that structure right now... we are happy with the structure of the shareholding in Dragonair at the moment."
+Peter Hilton, transport analyst at Credit Suisse First Boston, said Tyler's remarks were a "cut and dried" dismissal of the takeover talk.

-On 28 September 2006, Dragonair became a wholly owned subsidiary of Cathay Pacific after completion of a major shareholding realignment involving Cathay Pacific, Air China, China National Aviation Corporation Group, CITIC Pacific and Swire Pacific.
+On 28 September 2006, Dragonair became a wholly owned subsidiary of Cathay Pacific after completion of a major shareholding realignment involving Cathay Pacific, Air China, China National Aviation Corporation, CITIC Pacific and Swire Pacific.
 Cathay Pacific claimed that Dragonair would continue to operate as a separate airline within the Cathay Pacific group, maintaining its own Air Operator's Certificate and with the brand unchanged, with 2,976 employees worldwide.
 However, the airline would be downsized with five percent of the airline staff retrenched or transferred into Cathay Pacific.
 No Cathay Pacific staff were to be affected by this announcement.

 By 2009, services to Bangkok and Tokyo, and the expansion plans to introduce services to Sydney, Seoul and the United States, had been cancelled and terminated while Cathay took over these routes with immediate effect.
 In addition, the planned nine-aircraft freight operation had also been eliminated, with three Boeing 747-400BCF freighters transferred to its parent fleet and the remaining two parked at Southern California Logistics Airport in Victorville, California.

 On 7 June 2010, Dragonair received its first second-hand Airbus A330-300 from Cathay Pacific to replace their leased A330s.

 Service integration with Cathay Pacific

-Dragonair's own loyalty program, The Elite, that was launched on 12 February 2001, was merged into Cathay Pacific's The Marco Polo Club from 1 January 2007.
+Dragonair's own loyalty programme, The Elite, that was launched on 12 February 2001, was merged into Cathay Pacific's Marco Polo Club from 1 January 2007.
 Existing Elite members were offered similar membership by The Marco Polo Club.
 On 1 August 2007, the airline opened a joint regional office with Cathay Pacific in Beijing, that featured a dedicated area for the airline and its parent, and joined the Oneworld alliance as an affiliated member on 1 November, of which its parent is a founding member.
 In addition, they opened the first airline-branded arrival lounge, The Arrival, at Hong Kong International Airport on 1 October 2008.
 The airline's ground handling services subsidiary, Hong Kong International Airport Services Ltd (HIAS), was merged with Hong Kong Airport Services Ltd (HAS) on 1 November 2008 and became a wholly owned subsidiary of Cathay Pacific on 1 December 2008.

-In January 2016, Cathay Pacific announced it was rebranding Dragonair as Cathay Dragon.
+In January 2016, Cathay Pacific announced that it was renaming Dragonair to Cathay Dragon.
 The Cathay Dragon brand became active on 21 November 2016.